AlloSphere-Research-Group/AlloSystem/modules/README.txt

-This subfolder is for any projects that build upon and extend allocore, but have to large or difficult to support dependencies to belong in the core itself.
+This subfolder is for any projects that build upon and extend allocore, but have too large or difficult to support dependencies to belong in the core itself.

+In order for the AlloCore Make build system to automatically build and utilize the modules, each module folder should contain an Makefile with an 'install' build rule.
+This install rule should install the module library into the path specified by the DESTDIR variable.
+Specifically, header files should be copied into DESTDIR/include/LIB_NAME/ and library files should be copied into DESTDIR/lib/.